TDiggens/group-2-project/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us improve our system
-title: ''
+title: BUG in the system
-labels: ''
+labels: bug
-assignees: ''
+assignees: 8e6

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

-**To Reproduce**
+**To Reproduce the bug encountered**
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'